 The libraries in the Code Examples application are organized by object type.
 For example, pbexamd1.pbl and pbexamd2.pbl contain DataWindow objects.
 This makes it easy to find the objects that are referenced as examples later in this book.
-If you expand the sample libraries in the List view in the Library painter, the comments tell you what each object is used for.
+If you expand the sample libraries in the Library painter, the comments tell you what each object is used for.